Glutaminase: Related proteins

 Glutaminases belong to a larger family that includes serine-dependent beta-lactamases and penicillin-binding proteins.
 Many bacteria have two isozymes.
 This model is based on selected known glutaminases and their homologs within prokaryotes, with the exclusion of highly derived (long-branch) and architecturally varied homologs, so as to achieve conservative assignments.
 A sharp drop in scores occurs below 250, and cutoffs are set accordingly.
 The enzyme converts glutamine to glutamate, with the release of ammonia.
 Members tend to be described as glutaminase A (glsA), where B (glsB) is unknown and may not be homologous (as in Rhizobium etli; some species have two isozymes that may both be designated A (GlsA1 and GlsA2).

 Clinical significance

-Many cancers rely on glutaminase thus glutaminase inhibitors have been proposed as a cancer treatment. some glutaminase inhibitors are in mid-stage clinical trials.
+Many cancers rely on glutaminase thus glutaminase inhibitors have been proposed as a cancer treatment.
+Some glutaminase inhibitors such as JHU-083 are in clinical trials.

 In 2021, it was reported that a GLS1 inhibitor eliminated senescent cells from various organs and tissues in aged mice, ameliorating age-associated tissue dysfunction.
 Results suggest that senescent cells rely on glutaminolysis, and inhibition of glutaminase 1 may offer a promising strategy for inducing senolysis in vivo.